🦋 My Path Into Nature

-I recently became a Certified California Naturalist, deepening my understanding of our region’s unique ecosystems and sparking a desire to help others do the same.
-California is one of the greatest biological hotspots on the planet — we’re so lucky to live here.
-Let’s get out and enjoy it together!
+I also recently became a Certified California Naturalist, which deepened my understanding of our region’s unique ecosystems and strengthened my desire to help others experience that same sense of wonder.
+California is one of the world’s greatest biodiversity hotspots — we are truly lucky to live here.
+Let’s get out and enjoy it together.

 🌎 A Bridge Between People and Nature